pewpewnowdie/micro-processor-8085/README.md

    - Choose option `1` from the menu.
    - Enter the starting address for your program.
    - Write your 8085 assembly language program.
+   - Type `reset` to go back to the menu.

 2. **Executing a Program:**